Overview

 If you click on the snapshot, you will be taken to a new screen where you will see general information about the captured traffic, the corresponding service map, and traffic details, similar to the Traffic Viewer.
 For added convenience, in the upper-right section of the page, you can copy the code of a patch file with which you can create a pod to replay the traffic.

 The example used in the tutorial is quite simple, as it only consists of a few API calls.
-Fortunately, the Speedscale team includes sample reports for more complex applications like the one below:
+Fortunately, the Speedscale team includes sample reports for more complex applications like the test execution below:

 Note that this detailed application performance summary is automatically generated after the traffic replay is complete.
 In fact, after setting up the Speedscale Operator, you don’t need to use code to analyze the traffic.
 The entire process was done from the UI in a matter of minutes.